hyperledger/fabric/docs/source/peer-chaincode-devmode.md

 2020-09-14 18:17:42.101 EDT [chaincodeCmd] chaincodeInvokeOrQuery -> INFO 001 Chaincode invoke successful. result: status:200 payload:"90"
 ```

 The benefit of running the peer in DevMode is that you can now iteratively make updates to your smart contract, save your changes, [build](#build-the-chaincode) the chaincode, and then [start](#start-the-chaincode) it again using the steps above.
-You do not need to run the peer lifecycle commands to update the chaincode every time you make a change.
+You do not need to run the cli lifecycle commands to update the chaincode every time you make a change.